-Service and support are still predominantly a person-to-person endeavor; don't forget your people.
-One of the inputs in our maturity scale is a belief that service and support team training is appropriate-but what does that subjective assessment really mean?
-To find out, we also asked how much training the average agent receives per year during regular work hours.
-On average, Champions provide their teams about one-half day more of training per year than Starters (3.7 days versus 3.3 days).
+Service and support are still predominantly a person-to-person endeavour - don't forget your people.
+One of the inputs in our maturity scale is a belief that service and support team training is appropriate - but what does that subjective assessment really mean?
+To find out, we also asked how much training the average agent receives per year during normal working hours.
+On average, champions provide their teams with about half a day more of training per year than starters (3.7 days versus 3.3 days).

 Data-centric support delivers.
-The maxim "You can't improve what you can't measure" holds true when it comes to customer service and support.
-Champions use their data: 91% describe the comprehensiveness of their support metrics and KPIs as market-leading or strong.
-Moreover, their data is current, with 63% stating their support metrics and KPIs can be reported on in real time.
+The maxim, 'You can't improve what you can't measure' holds true when it comes to customer service and support.
+Champions use their data: 91% describe the comprehensiveness of their support metrics and KPIs as market leading or strong.
+Moreover, their data is current, with 63% stating that their support metrics and KPIs can be reported on in real time.
 While service and support are predominantly provided by humans today, these areas must be guided by data.

 Figure 22.
-Comprehensiveness of Support Data
+Comprehensiveness of support data

-How would you rate the comprehensiveness of your organization's customer service and support metrics and key performance indicators (i.e., does the organization have access to all the information you would like it to)?
+How would you rate the comprehensiveness of your organisation's customer service and support metrics, and key performance indicators (i.e. does the organisation have access to all the information that you would like it to)?

-(Percent of respondents, filtered by SMBs)
+(Percentage of respondents, filtered by SMBs)

 Automation and artificial intelligence (AI) are making an impact.
-Collecting, analyzing, and acting on data at scale in real-time creates a need for automation.
-Champions are responding to this need and will most likely be implementing automated methods of building and updating cross-channel customer profiles that are continuously updated (21% versus 15% of Starters).
-AI is also starting to make a tangible impact on service and support performance.
-About 9% of respondents reported their organization leverages fully automated chatbots to answer customer questions.
-On average, those organizations told us approximately 8% of customer inquiries made to those chatbots are successfully resolved without any interaction needed by a human representative.
+Collecting, analysing and acting on data at scale in real time creates a need for automation.
+Champions are responding to this need and will most likely be implementing automated methods of building and updating cross-channel customer profiles that are continuously updated (21% versus 15% of starters).
+All is also starting to make a tangible impact on service and support performance.
+About 9% of respondents reported that their organisation leverages fully automated chatbots to answer customers' questions.
+On average, these organisations told us that approximately 8% of customers' enquiries made to chatbots are resolved successfully without any interaction required by a human representative.
 While nascent, the potential for AI-powered chatbots to offload work from humans is clear.

 Champions invest for success.
-We asked respondents how they expected their organization's spending on CX tools and technologies to change over the next 12 months.
-Half (50%) of Champions expect their organization to increase investment significantly, versus just 6% of Starters (see Figure 23).
-While this trend is not surprising given the differences in perceived CX importance, it does pose a dilemma for Starter organizations.
-Champions already tend to outperform Starters in terms of service and support excellence, so in order for Starters to catch up, their spending patterns must be reversed.
-Hence, it will be critical for CX leaders at lagging organizations to preserve and make the most of their budgets.
+We asked respondents how they expected their organisation's spending on CX tools and technology to change over the next 12 months.
+Half (50%) of champions expect their organisation to increase investment significantly, versus only 6% of starters (see Figure 23).
+While this trend is not surprising given the differences in perceived CX importance, it does pose a dilemma for 'starter' organisations.
+Champions already tend to outperform starters in terms of service and support excellence, so in order for starters to catch up, their spending patterns must be reversed.
+Hence, it will be critical for CX leaders in lagging organisations to preserve and make the most of their budgets.

 Figure 23.
-CX Investment Trends Over the Next 12 Months
+CX investment trends over the next 12 months